Sentiment Quotes And Sayings

 Quotes And Sayings About Sentiment

-Read This: Future Quotes And Sayings
+Read This: Praise Quotes And Sayings

-~By Helen Rowland ~
+~By George Mason ~

 No habit or quality is more easily acquired than hypocrisy, nor any thing sooner learned than to deny the sentiments of our hearts and the principle we act from: but the seeds of every passion are innate to us, and nobody comes into the world without them.